 What's going on

 Our Board have decided to introduce a common assessment for all would-be solicitors.
 This means the SQE will be introduced on 1 September 2021.
-This is still subject to final approval from the Legal Services Board and we expect a decision from the Legal Services Board in late 2020.

 The SQE will mean everyone will meet the same high standards in a consistent way.

 For the full details on why we are introducing the SQE, from its inception through to where we are we now.

 How people will qualify as a solicitor after 2021

 - Pass SQE1 and SQE2 - the first focuses on legal knowledge and the second on practical legal skills.

 - Have a degree (in any subject) or equivalent qualification.

 - Have a 2 years’ qualifying work experience.

 - Pass the character and suitability requirements.